julie-ng/azure-nodejs-demo/azure-pipelines/README.md

 ### Environment Specific Variables

 Some parameters, e.g. app name are dependent on the deployment target environment.
-Using conditionals at `stage` scope, the defaults are overwritten.
+Using conditionals at `stages:` scope, the defaults are overwritten.

 ```yaml
 - stage: StageName